Chuen Lung: History

-Chuen Lung is one of the oldest Hakka villages in the area.
-It is said to have been founded by Tsang Tai-cheung (曾大璋) during the Zhengtong period (1436-1449) of Ming Dynasty.
-Tsang Tai-cheung had moved, together with his two brothers, from Huizhou to Muk Min Ha Tsuen (木棉下村) in today's Tsuen Wan area, during the Yongle period (1403-1424).
+It is said to have been founded by Tsang Tai-cheung (曾大璋) during the Zhengtong period (1436–1449) of the Ming dynasty.
+Tsang Tai-cheung had moved, together with his two brothers, from Huizhou to Muk Min Ha Tsuen (木棉下村) in today's Tsuen Wan area, during the Yongle period (1403–1424).
 He then moved to Chuen Lung several decades later.
+It is rumored that the village move to the hillside of Tai Mo Shan to avoid pirates.